stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

-Note: You will be asked to change the execution policy, type "Y" and press Enter
+Note: You will be asked to change the execution policy, type **Y** and press Enter

 You now will need to set the PowerCLI Configuration to Ignore Invalid Certificates.

-IMPORTANT STEP:IMPORTANT STEP:
+IMPORTANT STEP:

 ``` powershell
 Set-PowerCLIConfiguration -InvalidCertificateAction Ignore
 ```

 NOTE: Be sure the "i" in "Ignore" is capitalized

 NOTE: You will be asked to Update PowerCLI Configuration, type Y and press Enter

 We now need to install the VMware CLI commands